24901089/19CS416-CS-Ex-3-Linux-Commands/README.md

 ## Result
-Oracle VirtualBox was installed successfully, Kali Linux was configured successfully, and basic Linux commands were executed successfully.
+Oracle VirtualBox was installed successfully, Kali Linux was configured successfully,and basic Linux commands were executed successfully.